Year One Class Page

 Read Write Inc. is used by more than a quarter of the UK's primary schools and is designed to create fluent readers, confident speakers and willing writers.
 It is the system we use to teach our KS1 children to read, spell and write and you can find out more about it here.

 Below you will find various Read Write Inc documents that explore words and sounds.
-If you have any questions about them please speak to Mrs Hannon or Mrs Phillips.
+If you have any questions about them please speak to Mrs Phillips.

 Maths

-This term the children will be developing XX.
+This term the children will be focussing on numbers to 20 and beyond.
 Take a look at the Maths summary documents below to help understand what your child is learning.

 Additional Curriculum Resources